 TIP: You can place a couple magazines or a book behind the canvas where you will tracing so that you have a hard surface behind it.
 This will make up for the “space” behind the middle part of the canvas and will prevent the canvas from stretching while you are tracing your word onto it.

-I used a gold permanent marker that looks amazing against the white background!
+I used a gold sharpie that looks amazing against the white background!
 When tracing with the marker make sure to move slowly to make sure you are following the lines.
 I find that if I start going too fast that is when I start making mistakes.

 This hand-lettered canvas looks beautiful – and will look great in my daughter’s new room!
 Here is the post from ORC Week 1 that shows my inspiration board for the decor.
 I’m getting excited for the next project for her room – it will add some much needed character and charm!